python/cpython/Doc/library/select.rst

-This module provides access to the :c:func:`select` and :c:func:`poll` functions available in most operating systems, :c:func:`epoll` available on Linux 2.5+ and :c:func:`kqueue` available on most BSD.
+This module provides access to the :c:func:`select` and :c:func:`poll` functions available in most operating systems, :c:func:`devpoll` available on Solaris and derivatives, :c:func:`epoll` available on Linux 2.5+ and :c:func:`kqueue` available on most BSD.
 Note that on Windows, it only works for sockets; on other operating systems, it also works for other file types (in particular, on Unix, it works on pipes).